JanHendrikVanHeusden/Kute/md/howto/sort-properties.md

 #### Example 2: `@Id` first
 This is slightly more involved, due to some limitations of Kotlin's reflection.

-1. If your property is annotated with JPA's `@Id`, you want it to be rendered first.
+1. If your property is annotated with JPA's `@Id`, you want it to be rendered first.<br>
 2. After that, you want to use **Kute**'s pre-defined `PropertyRankingByType` to order them according to their return type
 3. Within the same type, you want to have them ordered alphabetically

-Your first thought may be this:
+Your first thought to resolve the `@Id` annotation may be something like this:

 <s>